Record a salary journal - UK only

 Credit

-If you receive a tax rebate, the value should be posted to this nominal code as a debit and net wages credited.
+If you receive a tax rebate, post the value to this nominal code as a debit and net wages credited.

 2211 National Insurance - The total employer and employee NI contributions.